gobeyondidentity/bi-cli/README.md

 If you don't have Rust installed, you need to install it first.
 Follow these steps to install Rust:

 1. **Download Rustup**: Rustup is an installer for the Rust programming language.

     ```sh
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

 2. **Follow the On-Screen Instructions**: The installer will guide you through the installation process.
-Once installed, you can configure your current shell session to use Rust by running:
+Once installed, configure your current shell session to use Rust by running:

     ```sh
     source $HOME/.cargo/env
     ```

 3. **Verify Installation**: To ensure Rust is installed correctly, you can run:

     ```sh
     rustc --version
     ```